 Dine at these halal buffets in Singapore!

 While the end of the year signifies the anticipation of a well-deserved holiday, it also calls for reunions and team gatherings to celebrate the festive season.
-For all the fun that comes to mind when we think of these social gatherings, an inevitable struggle lies in choosing a venue that is group-friendly.
+For all the fun that comes to mind when we think of these social gatherings, an inevitable struggle lies in choosing an affordable restaurant that can accommodate big groups.
 Working with a huge team of foodies who goes for team dinners every month, I know the pain.
-So in this list, we have found nine places serving affordable halal buffets, from free-flowing nasi padang to value-for-money halal hotel buffets!
+So in this list, we have found nine restaurants serving cheap halal buffets, from free-flowing nasi padang to value-for-money halal hotel buffets!
 They are located in all parts of Singapore too, including Orchard Road and Eunos, so you can definitely find a halal buffet near you.

 1. The Rice Table